RetroDECK/ES-DE/THEMES-DEV.md

 </elementTypeHere>
 ```

 "Extra" elements will be drawn in the order they are defined (so make sure to define backgrounds first).
 In what order they get drawn relative to the pre-existing elements depends on the view.
 Make sure "extra" element names do not clash with existing element names.
-An easy way to protect against this is to just start all your extra element names with a prefix such as "e_".
+An easy way to protect against this is to start all your extra element names with a prefix such as "e_".